T-62: Israel

 Israel captured a small number of Syrian T-62s and made limited adaptions for Israeli service, including US-made radio equipment.
 The Tiran 6 was not as extensively modified as the Tirans 4 and 5.
 It is reputed that some Tiran-6s were fitted with "Blazer" reactive armour tiles on the glacis and turret, but that remains to be proven by photographic evidence.

 A large open stowage bin was fitted to the turret rear, where stowed gear could, unfortunately, obstruct the hatch for the automatic cartridge case ejection system, with a lidded bin on the right of the turret.
 These bins were similar to those fitted on Tirans 4 and 5.
 The original 115 mm gun was retained, making IDF dependent on captured ammunition.

 The commander's 12.7 mm DShK 1938/46 antiaircraft heavy machine gun was replaced by an M1919 Browning 7.62mm machine gun, with a mount for a second Browning on the loader's hatch.
 An M2 Browning 12.7mm machine gun could be mounted on the mantlet of the main gun as a ranging gun.
-Tiran 6 was apparently only deployed operationally during Operation Peace For Galilee and was withdrawn from service shortly afterwards as the arrival of further stocks of M60 and M60A1 from the USA made it unnecessary to use the T-62.
+Tiran 6 was apparently only deployed operationally during the 1982 Lebanon War and was withdrawn from service shortly afterwards as the arrival of further stocks of M60 and M60A1 from the US made it unnecessary to use the T-62.